AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How Long It Affects Insurance

-As long as it’s on their driving record, drivers with speeding tickets will pay more for car insurance as they would with any violations on their driving record.
+As long as it’s on your driving record, drivers with speeding tickets will pay more for car insurance as they would with any violations on their driving record.

 How to Lower Premiums After a Speeding Ticket